MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Methods

 \subsection{Implementation Details}

-All models are implemented in PyTorch \cite{pytorch}.
-Our model, MassFormer, uses a modified version of the original Graphormer implementation \cite{graphormer}.
-The WLN model uses the Deep Graph Library \cite{dgl,dgllife} package for geometric deep learning.
-We also adapt some code from \cite{gnn_msms} for spectrum preprocessing.
-Before benchmarking the models, we run a bayesian hyperparameter sweep using Weights \& Biases \cite{wandb}, with budget of 100 initializations, to find the best-performing configuration on the NIST validation set.
-This allows for fairer model comparisons, reducing the chance that one model outperforms another as a result of suboptimal hyperparameter settings.
-The list of hyperparameters that we optimize is as follows: learning rate, weight decay, dropout, minibatch size, and network-architecture specific parameters (such as hidden dimension and number of layers).
-For MassFormer we do not vary the transformer architecture in the hyperparameter search, sticking with ``small" default settings described in \cite{graphormer}.
-All of our models use the AdamW optimizer \cite{adam,adamw} with a plateau learning rate scheduler \cite{pytorch}, meaning the learning rate is linearly decayed after a certain number of epochs without improvement.
+All models were implemented in PyTorch \cite{pytorch}.
+Our model, MassFormer, used a modified version of the Graphormer v2 implementation \cite{graphormer}.
+The WLN model used the Deep Graph Library \cite{dgl,dgllife} package for geometric deep learning.
+We also adapted some code from \cite{gnn_msms} for spectrum preprocessing.
+Before benchmarking the FP and WLN baseline models, we ran a bayesian hyperparameter sweep using Weights \& Biases \cite{wandb}, with budget of 100 initializations, to find the best-performing configuration on the NIST validation set.
+The list of hyperparameters that we optimized is as follows: learning rate, weight decay, dropout, minibatch size, and network-architecture specific parameters (such as hidden dimension and number of layers).
+For MassFormer we stuck with the Graphormer ``Large" architecture, which had available pre-trained weights.
+For full model details and hyperparameter configurations, please see the code repository (linked in Section \ref{s:code_availability}).